monitorjain/nr-instrumented-node-sequelize/README.md

-# New Relic auto-Instrumented Rest APIs with Express, Sequelize & MySQL example
+# New Relic auto-Instrumented NodeJS Sequelize Application

 This Instrumented NODEJS App is babelized (executes with babel script) and NR Instrumented and based on the following project by BEZKODER:
 > [Build Node.js Rest APIs with Express, Sequelize & MySQL](https://bezkoder.com/node-js-express-sequelize-mysql/)